-Identified risks/impacts Social principles Planned mitigation measure Institutions responsible for the implementation of the mitigation measures quality water and this will - · · Regularly test water to ensure continuous compliance with water quality regulations.
-NamWater
+Identified risks/impacts Social principles Planned mitigation measure Institutions responsible for the implementation of the mitigation measures Improved health.
+The project will provide the local community with better quality water and this will have a positive impact on the health of the people. (+) Climate Change • Principle 7 - Regularly test water to ensure continuous compliance with water quality regulations.
+Hamvator

 Savings on current expenses.
-Due to the better-quality water, medical expenses would be less (dentists) and less frequent need to replace water usage equipment (Geysers, kettles etc.). (+) Climate Change • Principle 7 - Regularly test water to ensure continuous compliance with water quality regulations.
+Due to the better-quality water, medical expenses would be less (dentists) and less frequent need to replace water usage equipment (Geysers, kettles etc.). (+) Climate Change • Principle 7 - Indigenous Regularly test water to ensure continuous compliance with water quality regulations.
 NamWater Access and Equity (see also gender policy) Regularly test water to ensure continuous compliance with water quality regulations.
 Provide training in basic hygiene.
-Provide counselling programmes. • NamWater Identified risks/impacts Social principles Planned mitigation measure Institutions responsible for the implementation of the mitigation measures (see also gender policy) • Principle 7 - Indigenous People community to participate in training and skills transfer activities. (+) Climate Change Promote skills development programmes.
-Do a skills audit to attain various skills needed in the local community.
-Provide training (accredited and nonaccredited) not only for project related skills.
-E.g. basic business skills, health and safety, computer, hygiene, agriculture, tourism, HR etc. Identify vulnerable people, youth and women to take part in training and skills transfer programmes. • NamWater -- ------------------- --- ------------
+Provide counselling programmes. • NamWater Identified risks/impacts Social principles Planned mitigation measure Institutions responsible for the implementation of the mitigation measures (see also gender policy) • Principle 7 - Indigenous People

+Training and skills transfer The project will provide the opportunity for the loca community to participate in training and skills transfer activities. (+) Climate Change Promote skills programmes.
+Do a skills audit to needed in the local or Provide training (accr nonaccredited) not or skills.
+E.g. basic busin and safety, computagriculture, tourism, I Identify vulnerable women to take part it transfer programmes ommunity. redited and ally for project related ness skills, health ater, hygiene, HR etc. people, youth and n training and skills d NamWater --- ------------------- -- -- --- --- ----------